Kafeinomaniac/ionic-recorder/README.md

 * Install the npm packages needed by this project

         npm install
-* Typescript will complain about some missing types at a couple of spots in the node_modules packages just installed.
-To avoid those, execute:

-        ./bin/fix_typings.sh

 * You can develop now.
 Check the Getting Started Coding page or the Getting Started Using page (neither page exists yet).
 You can open the root directory 'ionic-recorder' in VSCode.
 All the code is under subdirectory 'app'.

 * The 'package.json' file has some useful high level commands at the 'scripts' subsection.
 Sample useful commands in there: